ppy/osu-wiki/news/2023/2023-09-09-monthly-beatmapping-contest-september-2023.md

 This month's osu! limitation: **all sliders must be curved.**

-More specifically, *every segment of a slider must be curved.* Here's some visual examples to clear things up:
+More specifically, *every segment of a slider must be curved*.
+Here's some visual examples to clear things up:

 ![](/wiki/shared/news/2023-09-04-monthly-beatmapping-contest-september-2023/limitexample.png)